Skip to content

 The Orders table

-Each row in the Orders table is one completed checkout.
+Each row in the Orders table is one order — an online checkout, or a manual offline payment you recorded.
 The summary columns show:

 • Purchaser name